Curiosity-Diffuser: Curiosity Guide Diffusion Models for Reliability: Introduction

 To address these reliability challenges, various technological approaches have been explored in the research community.
 For instance, works such as RT-X \cite{RT-X} and RDT \cite{rdt} aim to establish larger datasets to overcome the long-tail distribution issue and generate scaling laws similar to those observed in large language models.
-The HIL\_SERL \cite{HIL_SERL} work introduces reward values through reinforcement learning fine-tuning for imitation tasks to provide preferences for optimal strategies, thereby increasing the data density near the optimal strategy and enhancing the performance of neural networks.
+The HIL-SERL \cite{HIL_SERL} work introduces reward values through reinforcement learning fine-tuning for imitation tasks to provide preferences for optimal strategies, thereby increasing the data density near the optimal strategy and enhancing the performance of neural networks.
 Meanwhile, innovative applications of curiosity-driven methods have been observed in the field of reinforcement learning.
 Curiosity methods evaluate the novelty of data relative to the model, guiding the exploration process to produce additional new data.
-In contrast, in imitation learning an opposite approach is adopted: avoiding novelty during decision-making to ensure that the states and actions remain close to those in the dataset, thereby preventing the model from generating errors and hallucinations during generalization.
+In contrast, for imitation learning, novelty estimation can be used in the opposite direction: discouraging trajectories that move into out-of-distribution regions during decision-making, thereby reducing unreliable generation and compounding errors.
 Essentially, this can be regarded as using a curiosity model to evaluate the reliability of the behavior generated by the imitation learning model, representing a form of model evaluation.